Steal This Episode: Plot

 During his trial at a U.S. Federal Court, Homer makes no attempt to defend himself and is found guilty of illegal reproduction and distribution of copyrighted material.
 Before he is sentenced, and with some encouragement from Marge, he delivers a speech about his movie piracy.
 The Hollywood filmmakers who attend the trial are impressed by Homer's story and they drop all the charges, intending to buy the rights to Homer's story to turn it into a movie, with Homer asking to sign with whichever studio can convince Channing Tatum to gain the most weight to play him.

 A week before the film, Streaming Valor, is released to movie theaters, the residents of Springfield give Homer a surprise special screening of an illegally downloaded copy.
 Homer gets angry at them, since he now gets money from the movie profit and kicks them out of his backyard while telling them to see it when it comes out in theaters.

 While watching Streaming Valor in the theater, Bart asks Lisa which side were the real pirates: the movie producers or those fighting for Internet freedom.
 Lisa says that both sides claim their intentions are noble, but they are just trying to make as much money as possible.
-She then proceeds to say who the "real pirate" is, but is censored by NASCAR footage (footage from the 2011 Goody's Fast Relief 500, which was broadcast by Fox), which was also used to censor parts of Bart teaching Homer how to download movies, during the credits followed by a pirate flag and the laughing sounds of Seth Rogen.
+She then proceeds to say who the "real pirate" is, but is censored by the 1987-93 Fox logo and NASCAR footage (most exactly footage from the 2011 Goody's Fast Relief 500, which was broadcast by Fox), which was also used to censor parts of Bart teaching Homer how to download movies, during the credits followed by a pirate flag and the laughing sounds of Seth Rogen.

+Production

+Development

+Executive producer Matt Selman became interested in doing a story about media piracy after he heard about the situation of Kim Dotcom.
+Selman felt stealing movies was a crime but also felt the media companies were also criminals.
+He gave the example of The Simpsons officially operating at a financial loss because of Hollywood accounting.
+He also felt people would pay for media if it was readily accessible.

+To create the episode, the producers did not want to dive into the technical details of piracy, so they simplified the story by having Marge inform the movie studios about Homer's activities, which would also create a conflict between Homer and Marge.
+To make Homer sympathetic, a scene was included of Homer complaining after paying for movie tickets and needing to watch advertisements in the theater.
+Jokes were also added about Fox properties because Selman stated their parent corporation would accept them because it would make the corporation "seem cool."